open-telemetry/opentelemetry-specification/specification/metrics/api.md

 Where idiomatic, a secondary callback API may be provided that enables the use of multiple asynchronous instruments from individual callbacks.
+When registering callbacks associated with multiple instruments, the API MUST make the association between instruments and callbacks explicit.
 See the [example API for multiple-instrument callbacks] for below.

 ### Counter